zvodd/Youtube-Watch-History-Scraper/readme.md

 Windows users: You will need to install [pywin32](http://sourceforge.net/projects/pywin32/) manually; i.e. follow the link and get the installer.

+You'll need a session cookie from your web broweser, so the scraper can use your account to get your history.

 ### Getting session cookies:

 * Install the browser extension [editThisCookie](http://www.editthiscookie.com/).